bico-media/txho/README.md

 ---

-An example with a call from node with default parameters
+An example using node with default parameters

 ```js
 const txho = require('txho');